 Have you ever thought about how NASA could calculate rocket launches before computers?
 This job was undertaken by a team of Black women that were called "human computers."
 These women calculated every complex equation NASA had by hand, with the lives of astronauts on the line.
 Sounds like a tremendous group of women, right?

 In the Academy Award nominated film Hidden Figures, Taraji P. Henson, Octavia Spencer, and Janelle Monae star as Katherine Johnson, Dorothy Vaughn, and Mary Jackson, three female pioneers at the forefront of NASA’s history.
 Their hard work in the face of discrimination received more widespread recognition with the movie’s release - no longer unsung, they are now duly recognized for their heroic contributions to American space exploration.

-Just Mercy (Trailer, Rated PG-13, Available on HBO Max)
+Just Mercy (Trailer, Rated PG-13, Available for rent on Amazon Prime)

 On paper, the American justice system entitles all citizens to equal protection under the law.
 In practice, that hasn't always been the case.
 After graduating from Harvard Law School, young attorney Bryan Stevenson learned exactly how unevenly that practice can be applied.

 This film chronicles early episodes in real-life civil rights attorney Bryan Stevenson's career, where he defended the wrongly incarcerated and took up the cases of those who were denied proper representation in late 80's Alabama.
 His first case is a man named Walter McMillan who, despite evidence of his innocence, was sentenced to death for the 1986 murder of an 18-year-old girl.
 The film follows Stevenson's tireless fight for Walter McMillan's life, holding a mirror to the face of an unequal justice system with a true account of an all too common injustice still faced by many.

 Harriet (Trailer, Rated PG-13, Available on Peacock)